All Episodes

 And the light at the end of the tunnel is that the media is now going to be pushed in a corner.

-And it's because the American people, as they learn more and more about each scandal, they have figured out here after eleven months of almost nonstop breathless hysterical coverage by the news media, the destroyed Trump media, that this is entirely one-sided, and that, oh, we're the ones getting hurt here.
+And it's because the American people, as they learn more and more about each scandal, they have figured out here, after 11 months of almost nonstop, breathless, hysterical coverage by the news media, the destroy Trump media, that this is entirely one-sided and that, oh, we're the ones getting hurt here.

 We're the ones that voted for this guy.